barryclark/jekyll-now/_posts/2015-6-16-Ruby-Modules.md

 Unlike classes, modules cannot be instantiated in Ruby.
 If you were to call `MyFunction.new` you would receive an error.
 Therefore, you are forced to call a class method; in this case `MyFunction.evaluate_this(input)`.
 Using modules in this way makes Ruby operate less like an object oriented language and more like a functional one.

 ## Mixin
-Mixins are a way to share common methods and attributes in Ruby.
+Mixins are a way to share common methods and attributes among classes in Ruby.
 (You can also do this through inheritance.)
 Take the following example.

 ```ruby
 module TwoWheeled